suffs811/the-terminator/README.md

-# the terminator!
+# the terminator
 +++ a tool for automating simple methods for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest +++

-- *terminator.py is still in testing phase; feel free to use and test it and share your suggestions in the Discussions!*
+- *terminator.py is still in testing phase; feel free to use and test it and share your suggestions in the Discussions*
 # contents
 the terminator automates every stage of pentesting except initial exploitation (there are too many possible ways to get an initial shell for it to be reliably automated, and it can depend on a multitude of nuanced vulnerabilities, so that stage is up to you, good luck!)
 - terminator.py - tool for automating simple methods for enumeration, privilege escalation, persistence, exfiltration, and reporting

-you can also use the individual scripts instead of terminator.py (which contains all of these by itself)
+you can also use the individual scripts in the *indiv-scripts* folder to for an individual stage of the pentest, instead of using terminator.py (which contains all of these by itself)
-- enum.py - script for automating common enumeration techniques (nmap,web,ftp,smb,nfs)
-- priv.py - script to automate common privelege escalation techniques
-- pers.py - script for establishing persistence on compromised target machine with root permissions.
-- exfil.py - script for writing system data and /etc files to file, scp the file to local machine, and covers tracks by clearing logs.
-- report.py - script to compile pentest data from the above scripts and create a report with it

 # how to use
 terminator.py is used by itself and is comprised of enum.py, exfil.py, priv.py, pers.py, and report.py.